compendio/goldbug-manual/README.md

 ![Abbildung: Nachbar-Server verbinden](/images/connect_neighbor.png)

-In the field, enter the IP address of the neighboring node.
+In the field, enter the IP address of the neighbor node.
 The points are each separated by three digits of the IP address (according to IP-V4).
-If a block only contains two digits, eg 37.100.100.100, then the 37 can be placed arbitrarily in the first block or entered as 37 in the first two positions.
+If a block only contains two digits, e.g. 37.100.100.100, then the 37 can be placed arbitrarily in the first block or entered as 37 in the first two positions.
 Then press the "Connect" or "Add" button.
 The IP address is then stored on the default port 4710 and appears as a link in the neighbors table.

 If an error message appears, then this IP address has already been entered.
 In order to delete all neighbors, the button "Delete all neighbors" can be pressed (via the context menu button or via the right mouse button in the table in which the neighbor appears) and the IP address can be entered again.
 Optionally, you can also delete the file "neighbors.db" in the installation path "./spot-on" on the hard disk.
 It reforms immediately and is then empty.

 When the kernel is activated (left, first LED in the status bar is green) and the neighbor or server is connected (middle LED is green) everything is successfully installed and online.
 Entering an IP address and pressing the connect button should be quite easy.

-If the user wants to connect directly to another user without a server, one of them must create a so-called listener in the tabular chat server (and release the firewall for the port and, if necessary, forward the port in the router to his machine, see below in more detail).
-Or if both users are on the same Windows network, the existing neighbor "239 .." can be activated, then the GoldBug Messenger is converted into a Lan messenger and finds all other GoldBug participants in the local LAN automatically and connects them as Neighboring.
-If the users still exchange the keys, the communication can start.
+If the user wants to connect directly to another user without a server, one of them must create a so-called listener in the tab chat server (and release the firewall for the port and, if necessary, forward the port in the router to his machine, see below in more detail).

+Or: if both users are on the same Windows network, the existing neighbor "239 .." can be activated, then the GoldBug Messenger is converted into a Lan messenger and finds all other GoldBug participants in the local LAN automatically and connects them as a neighbor.
+If the users then exchange the keys, the communication can start.

 If you want to see more details, the minimal view can also change to the full view: In this view, it becomes clear that in addition to the IP address, the port of the IP address can also be individually configured.
 By default, GoldBug uses the port 4710.
-Furthermore, the program can also be operated via IPv6 as well as to a listener / server, which is linked via the dynamic DNS.
-When DNS is then no number sequence in the IP, but a domain name.
-Further security options can be defined in the box below or the connection server can also be addressed via a proxy (eg if you want to use GoldBug via the TOR network).
+Furthermore, the program can also be operated via IPv6 as well as to a listener/server, which is linked via the dynamic DNS.
+Then DNS is no number sequence for the IP, but a domain name to be added in a textfield.
+Further security options can be defined in the box below or the connection server can also be addressed via a proxy (e.g. if the user wants to use GoldBug via the TOR network).

-Figure: Add a neighbor with IP address (detailed view
+Figure: Add a neighbor with IP address (detailed view)

 ![Abbildung: Einen Nachbarn mit IP-Adresse hinzufügen (ausführliche Ansicht)](/images/neighbor_connect.gif)